evereux/pycatia/README.rst

 pycatia
 =======

+This is alpha software.
+All the test cases and examples work but there will be many failures outside of the test framework.
+The CATIA com interface is huge and I'm currently just attacking the items I think will be most useful.
+The framework is in place for others to contribute so if you know CATIA and python please contribute.
+Bonus points for adding tests too.

 pycatia was primarily created to access the CATIA API Measurable object and it's methods without the need of visual basic / CATScripts.
 There is further functionaliy available which can be seen by looking at